ShaniceWilliams/dsta/README.md

 It contains all materials (lectures, codes, notebooks) seen in class.
 Feel free to fork it to create your own class notes.

+Remember: classes start on Week 2 of the term and the folders maintain the numbering of the week in which they are presented.